teancom/codex/troubleshooting.md

 ```

 If you see the error below, then you are running the scripts and everything from
-the Bastion user, you MUST use the Jumpbox scripts/users/Vault in order for it
+the bastion user, you MUST use the Jumpbox scripts/users/Vault in order for it
 to be nice and not throw errors at you.

 ```